GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 He who laughs last is laughing at you.

 ### Our Tech Stack